Mountainous, safe, more evolved country in South America.

 Safety tips:

 - Peru is very safe compared to Colombia.
 You can generally walk around alone at night (perhaps even drunk).
 Single girls may feel harassed at times, though.
-Most local girls take taxi home at night, not walking alone on the streets.
+Most local girls take taxi home at night, never walking alone on the streets.

 Foods to try: